 I started the year working on a small project with Bart.
 That quickly turned out to be too difficult to continue due to the whole COVID thing and personal energy levels.
 So i put this project on the shelf again.

 I started working on a new game idea of my own.
-However it turned out to be very difficult to start a game project.
+However it turned out to be very difficult to start a game project from scratch with my lack of project management skills and game design experience.
 Especially since I wanted to do it professionally and make money out of it, I had to take it serious.
 I think I overdid the seriousness part there, because it caused a lot of stress.
-Thankfully, I ended up accepting that I only could give so much and that my efforts where sufficient.

 During the work on the various game related things I was a bit stressed but I thoroughly enjoyed the experience.
 I could do whatever I wanted, whenever I wanted.
 And I could spend time with my family whenever I deemed necessary.

 With my wife working as a nurse at the hospitals lung ward, there was much more pressure on her to deliver due to COVID.
-So I was happy that I could ease the burden and could actually ‘assist with something’ during this whole COVID thing.
+So I was happy that I could be the ‘stay at home dad’ during this whole COVID thing.

 Aaaaand, back to: Plan B